nrfconnect/sdk-nrf/doc/nrf/ug_matter_creating_accessory.rst

 Edit the event queue
 ====================

-The main application loop is based on a queue on which the events are posted by ZCL callbacks, the application itself or by other entities, such as Zephyr timers.
+The main application loop is based on a queue on which events are posted by ZCL callbacks and by other application components, such as Zephyr timers.
-In each iteration, the event is dequeued and a corresponding event handler is called.
+In each iteration, an event is dequeued and a corresponding event handler is called.

 Add new events
 --------------